 "We are both really strong teams," said Leland & Gray coach Chris Barton.
 "Both used their size and skill to their advantage."

 Jerz maintained good defense with carefully-timed tackles and deflections as the Wasps swarmed the Rebel goal, and he had help from senior Thacher Winot.
 In the second half, Winot took three mean shots on goal, including one that was right on track, but couldn’t find its way past a pesky Woodstock defense.
-In that same half, Query worked the left side, and he also almost found a way in.

 The Woodstock goal went to striker Doug Avellino, with the assist from Mason Thompson, at the 25-minute mark.
 After Thompson crossed it from the corner, it was bounced around by a few green shirts, then it rolled out and Avellino toed it in.
 "For Thompson to dig it out for us, was something else," noted coach Avellino.